backstage/backstage/docs/getting-started/contributing-to-storybook.md

             └── Progress.stories.tsx
 ```

+> _Note: make sure your component story file has the following format componentName.stories.tsx_

 ## Running locally

 Go to `packages/storybook`, run `yarn install` and install the dependencies, then run the following on your command line: `yarn start`